 What is considered recurrent pregnancy loss?

-In the US, pregnancy loss is defined as the spontaneous abortion or spontaneous death of an unborn embryo or fetus occurring at some point before the 20th week of pregnancy.ii After a gestational age of 20 weeks, the loss will be considered a stillbirth.
-In some countries, the term stillbirth is used after 24 weeks.
+In the U.S., pregnancy loss is defined as the spontaneous abortion or spontaneous death of an unborn embryo or fetus occurring at some point before the 20th week of pregnancy.ii After a gestational age of 20 weeks, the loss is considered a stillbirth.
+In some countries, the term stillbirth is used when the pregnancy loss occurs after 24 weeks.

 The term pregnancy loss is often used interchangeably with the word miscarriage.
-However, the word “miscarriage” is only used for clinically confirmed pregnancies (i.e., ultrasound verified or pathology-confirmed), whereas “pregnancy loss” encompasses all losses from conception until 20 weeks, including chemical pregnancies.iii
+However, “miscarriage” technically refers to the loss of a clinically confirmed pregnancy (i.e., ultrasound verified or pathology-confirmed), whereas “pregnancy loss” encompasses all pregnancy losses from conception until 20 weeks, including chemical pregnancies.iii

-Both the American College of Obstetricians and Gynecologists (ACOG) and the American Society of Reproductive Medicine (ASRM) define RPL as failure of two or more clinically confirmed pregnancies, not including ectopic or molar pregnancies or chemical pregnancies.iv, v
+Both the American College of Obstetricians and Gynecologists (ACOG) and the American Society for Reproductive Medicine (ASRM) define recurrent pregnancy loss as the failure of two or more clinically confirmed pregnancies.
+They do not include ectopic or molar pregnancies (a pregnancy complication in which a tumor forms inside the uterus instead of the placenta), or chemical pregnancies.iv,v

-For women experiencing three or more miscarriages, ACOG recommends a physical examination and further testing, such as an RPL panel, in order to help determine the underlying causes of recurrent pregnancy loss.vi
+For females experiencing three or more miscarriages, ACOG recommends a physical examination and further testing, such as a recurrent pregnancy loss panel, to help determine the underlying causes of recurrent pregnancy loss.vi ASRM recommends considering an evaluation after two pregnancy losses.

 What causes recurrent pregnancy loss?